 So Do Monitors Have HDMI Ports?

-There is no doubt in that a majority of the monitors, particularly those released in the last decade or so, absolutely have HDMI ports.
+Undoubtedly, most monitors, particularly those released in the last decade or so, have HDMI ports.

-In rare instances, if you have a very old LCD monitors, then chances are that it may miss out on the HDMI port and instead feature a VGA or a DVI-D port.
+In rare instances, if you have a very old LCD monitor, it may miss out on the HDMI port and instead feature a VGA or a DVI-D port.

-There are two ways to check if your monitors has HDMI ports or not.
+There are two ways to check whether your monitors have HDMI ports.

 - Physically Checking the Video Ports On Your Monitor